clemoune/github-slideshow/_posts/001_clemoune_file.md

+---
+layout: slide
+title: "Welcome to our second slide!"
+---
-This is a new file
+this is a slide
+Use the left arrow to go back!